nbeaudoin-new/ralph-wiggins/README.md

 # Ralph Wiggins

+This is for a conference that I am giving a keynote at, where I need to give a hot take about how SaaS is not dead but it is in trouble.
+I needed to create a fake LinkedIn account that looked like mine so I didn't give anyone away and create a fake meme of Ralph Wiggins from the Simpsons.
+All pictures in this are completely AI-generated except for mine.

+What is it?
 A pixel-accurate static HTML mockup of a LinkedIn feed, built as a single self-contained file — no build step, no dependencies, no framework.

 ![LinkedIn Mockup](images/screenshot.png)